linode/docs/docs/guides/development/javascript/modifying-dom/index.md

 ---
-slug: making-changes-to-the-dom-with-javascript
+slug: javascript-dom-manipulation
 author:
-  name: Linode Community
+  name: Nathaniel Stickman
   email: docs@linode.com
-description: "Learn how to modify the DOM, including creating, removing, and changing elements, using JavaScript."
+description: "Learn to use JavaScript to manipulate the DOM by creating, removing, and changing element nodes.
+Also, learn how to change an element''s CSS styles with JavaScript."
-og_description: "Learn how to modify the DOM, including creating, removing, and changing elements, using JavaScript."
 keywords: ['modifying the dom javascript','dom manipulation','creating dom elements with javascript']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-published: 2021-12-02
+published: 2022-04-29
 modified_by:
-  name: Nathaniel Stickman
+  name: Linode
-title: "Making Changes to the DOM with JavaScript"
+title: "Manipulating the DOM with JavaScript"
-h1_title: "Modify the DOM with JavaScript"
+h1_title: "How to Modify the DOM with JavaScript"
 enable_h1: true
 contributor:
   name: Nathaniel Stickman